-Arthritis is a broad term that refers to a group of degenerative and inflammatory musculoskeletal conditions whose primary symptom is joint pain with or without inflammation.
+Arthritis is a broad term that refers to a group of degenerative musculoskeletal conditions whose primary symptom is joint pain with or without inflammation.

 There are more than 150 types of arthritis, which can be inflammatory or non-inflammatory.
 The distinguishing feature between the two is visible signs of swelling or tenderness over the affected joint.

-Rheumatoid arthritis (RA) is yet another common form of this disabling disorder and is typically inflammatory.
-Unlike OA, RA is brought on by an autoimmune response wherein the body destroys its own healthy tissue by attacking the synovial lining around certain joints in the body.
+Rheumatoid arthritis (RA) is typically inflammatory and is triggered by an autoimmune response, wherein the body destroys its own healthy tissue by attacking the synovial lining around certain joints in the body.
 (3)

 Although OA is relatively more prevalent than RA, the latter is generally associated with a greater degree of inflammation and a higher risk of joint deformity if untreated.